 The CryptO'pinion?

-Don't be fooled by the humble 8-bit appearance.
-From the start, you're tricked into thinking this is going to be easy but the combination of fantastic controls and tough mechanics will catch you out.
+Don't be fooled by the 8-bit appearance.
+From the start, you're tricked into thinking this will be easy but the combination of fantastic controls and tough mechanics will catch you out.
 I'm sick of being smacked in the face by a killer banana... but I keep on being dragged back for more of this torment...
 Am I insane, no this game is!!

-Crash Time Plumber is extremely hard but it manages to drag you back for more - kicking and screaming.
+Crash Time Plumber is extremely hard but it manages to drag you back for more - kicking & screaming.

-Today we rewind the clocks all the way to 1982 for a skiing adventure with an odd 8-bit hero, Horace.
-Developed in STOS by a couple of brothers calling themselves OllySoft and released (I think) a whole decade after the ZX Spectrum original.
-However, for his Atari ST appearance, he didn't want to upset Psion so changed his name to Harris to avoid confusion!
+Let's rewind the clock to 1982 for a skiing adventure with an 8-bit hero, Horace.
+Developed in STOS by a couple of brothers calling themselves OllySoft and released a decade after the ZX Spectrum original.
+However, for his Atari ST appearance, he didn't want to upset Psion and changed his name to Harris to avoid confusion!

 The Frogger part is way too easy in comparison to what I remember!
-Simply waiting for a large gap in the traffic allows Harris to run all the way across the road - in one go!
-The skiing part is great and with many obstacles to avoid.
-Once the skiing is finished, somebody robs your skis so you head back to the hire shop to repeat everything...
+Simply waiting for a large gap in the traffic allows Harris to run all the way across the road!
+The skiing part is great with many obstacles to avoid.
+Once the skiing is finished, somebody robs your skis so you head back to the hire shop to repeat everything.

-OllySoft has done a great job with Harris Went Skiing and playing "Horace" again has certainly brought back lots of warm and fuzzy feelings of nostalgia.
+OllySoft has done a great job with Harris Went Skiing and "Horace" brought back lots of warm and fuzzy feelings of nostalgia.
 The Atari ST game is simple and very silly so is highly recommended if you're bored.

 Who Maimed Roger Rabbit

-Imagine Operation Wolf but set in President Trump's backyard which is overrun by weak rabbits!
+Imagine Operation Wolf but set in President Trump's backyard which is overrun by rabbits!
 Aka lefties.
-So grab your gun and let's fix this once and for all.
-A successful hit turns those rabbits into a bloody mess of gore which I'm sure animal lovers will really appreciate.
-Overall, it's a simple game but also quite enjoyable, if repetitive.
+Grab a gun and let's fix this problem once and for all.
+Gameplay is as you might imagine; successful hit turns the rabbits into a bloody mess of gore.
+I'm sure animal lovers will appreciate this game!
+Overall, it's a humble take on the famous title but quite enjoyable, if repetitive.

 SubHunt

-A pointless two-player game so rubbish alone and possibly rubbish anyhow.
-Well, I didn't like it whatsoever if I'm honest.
-However, it does feature a cool hidden easter egg and that's worth the download.
-Brilliant!!
+A pointless two-player game without much enjoyment.
+Playing solo is even worse and I didn't like this game whatsoever.
+However, it does feature a fantastic hidden easter egg and that's worth the download!!

 Ayatollah Invaders

-An endless supply of angry ayatollah chaps running down your screen - straight into the path of your tank.
-It's mind-numbingly boring after a few minutes but I gotta admit that those somersault deaths are fantastic.
+An endless supply of ayatollah chaps running down your screen - straight into the path of your tank.
+It's actually mind-numbingly repetitive but, I gotta admit, darn good fun.
+Very enjoyable for a couple of games but boring afterwards.
+It's worth booting up once just to witness the superb somersault deaths.

 Motorway Death

-Perhaps it's time to lower the bar to the lowest of low extreme levels?
-Is that even possible?
-Okay, how about a game of hit and run!
-Yep, you heard me right.
-And, on this road, people appear glued down so drive into them and watch blood splatter as their bodies spin off into the air.
-It's really funny... well... for a few minutes!
+Perhaps we can lower the bar even further?
+Hmm, how about a game of hit and run?
+Yep, you heard me right!!
+And, on this road, people appear glued down so drive into them and watch their bodies turn into blood splatters.
+It's a sick Carmegeddon and so funny... well... for a few minutes!

-It's been almost a year since I first mentioned news of Raiden under development for the Atari STe by none other than our favourite Frogger dude, Scott Clifford.
-Sadly, his commitments forced the project to be put on ice temporally...
-But, good news, he has now restarted it and is making good progress.
+It's been almost a year since I first mentioned news of Raiden's development for the Atari STe by none other than our favourite Frogger dude, Scott Clifford.
+Sadly, his commitments forced the project to be temporarily put on hold.
+Thankfully, he has restarted and is making good progress (I'm keeping my fingers crossed).

-The initial work behind the scrolling, backgrounds, and sprites is all coming together.
+The initial work behind the scrolling, backgrounds, and sprites is coming together.
 Also, the enemy sprite routines and placements are now being coded.
 Quite incredible for a one-man effort and it's a very exciting project to see in progress.
-I wish Scott well and cannot wait to see the next update (hurry up mate).
-Watch this space folks!
+I wish Scott well and eagerly await the next update (hurry up mate - I can't wait).

 - Hardware scrolling is used for the entire screen - no status panel.